in

 Kid Park in Front of May Hong Restaurant

 The decor is simple and unpretentious, with traditional Vietnamese artwork adorning the walls.
-The menu is simple, featuring classic Vietnamese dishes like pho, spring rolls, and bun bo hue, etc.
+The menu is simple, featuring classic Vietnamese dishes like pho, spring rolls, bun bo hue, etc.

 The Atmosphere